The World’s Smallest Mask: Beyond the Classroom Featuring Alicia Di Stefano

 R: Was this slowdown what inspired you to create the Red Nose Cabaret Show?

 A: Exactly, there wasn’t much activity happening in our community and I knew that I wasn’t the only artist who felt the effects of that.
-I had the idea of starting a new clown cabaret on my own to provide a platform for artists to further develop their craft and to work towards building a bigger audience for theatrical clown in Toronto.
+I had the idea of starting a new clown cabaret on my own to provide a platform for artists to further develop their craft and to work towards building a bigger audience for a theatrical clown in Toronto.
 I happened to find our original venue after going to see a friend’s band perform at a bar on Dundas West and a few months later, The Red Nose Cabaret was born.
 I remember being so surprised by the amount of people who came to the first show and knew I had to keep it going.

 R: What excites you about this kind of performance?